Interface

 Possible Options

-The groebner_apply! routine automatically inherits most parameters from the given trace.
+The groebner_apply! function automatically inherits most parameters from the given trace.

 Example